criedel95/Robo-Programmer/README.md

 If you find it useful, Bitcoin donations are appreciated and help pay for the AI compute used to develop the project.
 **Bitcoin (BTC) donation address:** `bc1qma2t9e56qfg2a2lfjvdgx433mn544v04zhtzel`

+** I know there are bugs.
+This is still in development and is being tested on real integrator projects.
+Constructive feedback is appreciated. **

 ## License

 Copyright 2026 Christian W. R. Riedelsheimer.